 We knew about Hecate from our early studies in witchcraft but weren’t brave enough to call on a goddess, what we didn’t know in the moment is that by grabbing the statue we would summon her.

-We were somewhere else after that, we learnt after that Hecate holds the keys to many realms and we were just in the right moment at the right time, saved by being in the perimeter’s border hidden behind the bushes.
+We were somewhere else after that, we learnt after that Hecate holds the keys to many realms and we were just in the right moment at the right time, saved by being in the perimeter’s border hidden behind the bushes.”
+Expressed Claudia confidently.

-Wow!
+“Wow!
 I have no words girls, so you both now, belong to her in some way?
 I mean at least you got rid of Lilith’s slavery but what is Hecate taking from you?
-What is her price to pay?
+What is her price to pay?”
+Asked Sheryl.

 “Nothing more than worship, love and devotion to her.
-She is a jealous goddess Sheryl but she is faithful and provides power and protection to those in need.”
+She is a jealous goddess Sheryl but she is faithful and provides power and protection to those in need.

-“It’s just incredible and our lives have changed from that moment on, we have been in really dangerous situations and with no explanation we have always dodged the bullet, that is the reason we believe she could help you out with Leann and the Trinity as well.”
+It’s just incredible and our lives have changed from that moment on, we have been in really dangerous situations and with no explanation we have always dodged the bullet, that is the reason we believe she could help you out with Leann and the Trinity as well.”
+Uttered Regina.

-Well, I won’t lie, you guys are doing a great effort convincing me the more we talk about her, I may give it a try though but how should I call on her?
+“Well, I won’t lie, you guys are doing a great effort convincing me the more we talk about her, I may give it a try though but how should I call on her?”
+Asked Sheryl.

 “That’s probably the reason why we had to meet, we still have the statue with us Sheryl.
 So, no worries, we will bring it to you so you can expose your wishes to her personally and make the deal.
 You won’t regret it, trust us.”
+Expressed Regina confidently.

-Sounds good so far girls so, I guess I’m in!
+“Sounds good so far girls so, I guess I’m in!”

 “Perfect Sheryl, just let us know when you’re going to be home.
 We haven’t gone a single time to your house so it’s a great time to pay you a visit.”

-That’s amazing girls, I’m so grateful for having you both as such great supporters and friends.
-Let’s make it happen, next Saturday?
+“That’s amazing girls, I’m so grateful for having you both as such great supporters and friends.
+Let’s make it happen, next Saturday?”

 “There’s no better day Sheryl, we might bring you a surprise so be ready.”